 - Clinical Trial Certificate (CTC) – 30 Working Days

 For CTA Phase 1 clinical trials solely to evaluate bioequivalence, bioavailability, food effect or drug-drug interaction take around 15 days.

 There are currently no fees imposed for the submission of clinical trial application to HSA.

 Import & Export licence

-- Under these regulations, notification to HSA (CRM – Clinical Research Material Notification) is required prior to import of overseas-manufactured CRM, or prior to supply of locally-manufactured CRM by the local manufacturer.
-In addition, local manufacturers, importers, suppliers of CRM and clinical trial sponsors are required to comply with duties and obligations under the regulations.
+- Under these regulations, notification to HSA (CRM – Clinical Research Material Notification) is required before the import of overseas-manufactured CRM, or before the supply of locally-manufactured CRM by the local manufacturer.
+Besides, local manufacturers, importers, suppliers of CRM, and clinical trial sponsors are required to comply with duties and obligations under the regulations.

 - Sponsors of regulated clinical trials submit the CTA/CTN/CTC application form includes the CRM notification.

 - Sponsors of non-HSA-regulated clinical research may be required to endorse the CRM notification that is to be submitted by the importer or local manufacturer.

 - An export license is not required from HSA for the shipping of biological samples overseas for testing.